 Pediatric Dentistry Graduate Residency Program

-The residency is a university-based/hospital-affiliated program that fulfills the requirements for advanced education in pediatric dentistry as approved by the American Dental Association Commission on Dental Accreditation.
+The program is university-based/hospital-affiliated and fulfills the requirements for advanced education in pediatric dentistry as approved by the American Dental Association Commission on Dental Accreditation.
 The Department accepts 9 residents per year.
 Its latest accreditation was in November 2013.
-Upon graduation, graduates are eligible to pursue board certification through the American Board of Pediatric Dentistry.
-The 24-month program awards graduates with a Certificate in the Specialty of Pediatric Dentistry.
-A Master of Science in Oral Sciences degree is optional for those wishing to concurrently complete Master’s coursework.
-Eligible residents receive a competitive stipend through Graduate Medical Education for the duration of the certificate program.
+Upon completion, graduates are eligible to pursue board certification through the American Board of Pediatric Dentistry.
 Graduates have a track record of success with the ABPD examinations.

 The program provides a rich and diversified educational experience that emphasizes comprehensive oral health care for healthy and medically complex infants, children and adolescents.
 Its newly-renovated, state-of-the-art graduate clinic with 20 operatories (8 of which are private rooms), attends to a large and diverse population of the city of Chicago and the state of Illinois.
 Each operatory is equipped with nitrous oxide, digital radiography, a video monitor and a computer.
 There is an optimal ratio of dental assistants to residents.
-Residents graduate with significant experience providing care using different modalities of behavior management, including nitrous oxide, moderate sedation (oral sedation) and general anesthesia.
+Residents graduate with significant experience providing care using different modalities of behavior management, including nitrous oxide, moderate sedation (oral and intranasal modalities) and general anesthesia.

 Clinical experiences primarily occur in the pediatric dentistry graduate clinic at the UIC College of Dentistry.
 Our facilities offer collaboration and consultation with professionals from other departments within the College of Dentistry and other health sciences.
-Dental care under general anesthesia, after-hours emergency dental care, and rotations in subspecialty medical clinics (cardiology, hematology/oncology, general pediatrics, anesthesiology, emergency, etc.) take place at the University of Illinois Hospital which is conveniently located adjacent to the College of Dentistry.
+Dental care under general anesthesia, after-hours emergency dental care, and rotations in subspecialty medical clinics (cardiology, hematology/oncology, general pediatrics, anesthesiology, emergency medicine, etc.) take place at the University of Illinois Hospital which is conveniently located adjacent to the College of Dentistry.
 Plans are underway to integrate in-office general anesthesia to supplement the operating room experience at UI Hospital.
 The residents also rotate in the Department of Oral Surgery to observe and/or treat complex pediatric oral surgery cases done under intravenous sedation.
 Our busy undergraduate pediatric dental clinic provides an excellent venue for both clinical and lab teaching of dental students.
 Residents receive clinical orthodontic experience in the Mixed Dentition Clinic, which is a collaboration with the Department of Orthodontics.